rleer/rmqctl/README.md

 # rmqctl - RabbitMQ Control

-RabbitMQ Control is a command line tool for RabbitMQ.
+`rmqctl` is a command line tool for RabbitMQ.
 It allows you to publish messages to a queue and consume messages from a queue.
 It follows the pattern of tools like `kubectl`.